 The Company has not entered into any derivative instruments to manage interest rate fluctuations.
-However, management monitors interest rate exposure closely.

 (c) Currency risk

 The Company reports its financial results in Canadian dollars but also undertakes transactions in various foreign currencies, mainly the U.S. dollar and Colombian peso.
 As the exchange rates between the Canadian dollar and these foreign currencies fluctuate, the Company experiences foreign exchange gains and losses.
 The Company has cash; receivables; accounts payable and accrued liabilities; due to related parties and lease liabilities that are denominated in foreign currencies and subject to currency risk.